Using the Rule of 72 to Estimate Investment Returns

 The rule of 72 also works in reverse — it can be helpful in understanding the power of inflation.
 If you consider the average long-term rate of inflation is between 3% and 4%, you’ll notice when you use the rule of 72 that something worth $100 today will cost $200 in about 20 years.

-This can help illustrate the power of inflation, and the importance of realizing a rate of return over time that can not only overcome inflation, but also taxes.
+This can help illustrate the power of inflation, which can have a significant impact on your retirement strategy.
+And, the Rule of 72 is also useful in realizing a rate of return over time that can not only overcome inflation, but also taxes, which can take a bite out of your investments and retirement income.